Walmart forecasts promising holiday season as online sales soar

 The company did not disclose any metrics about the new service that costs $98 per year and offers services such as unlimited free delivery, fuel discounts and no checkout lines.

-“With Holiday in full-swing, we expect Walmart to continue its tradition of being one of the true pace-setters, and the efficiency with which it has integrated its two channels (store and online channels) will serve it well as promotional activity kicks up,” Moody’s analyst Charlie O’Shea said.

-The COVID-19 pandemic has forced retailers to drastically rethink how they do business during the key holiday season, with many big retailers including Walmart, Kohl’s, Target, and Best Buy moving their promotions to as early as October.
+The COVID-19 pandemic has also forced retailers to drastically rethink how they do business during the key holiday season, with many big retailers including Walmart, Kohl's KSS.N, Target TGT.N, and Best Buy BBY.N moving their promotions to as early as October.

 “This holiday season will obviously be unique ...
 While many family gatherings may be smaller, we do believe families want to decorate, celebrate and enjoy food and gifts,” Chief Executive Officer Doug McMillon said on a call with analysts.

-An early start to the holiday season has helped Bentonville, Arkansas-based Walmart “gives customers the opportunity to come to stores when they aren’t as crowded as they typically would be on a one-day Black Friday type of event,” Chief Financial Officer Brett Biggs told Reuters.
+An early start to the holiday season has helped Bentonville, Arkansas-based Walmart give “customers the opportunity to come to stores when they aren’t as crowded as they typically would be on a one-day Black Friday type of event,” Chief Financial Officer Brett Biggs told Reuters.

 Still executives warned of continued pressure from COVID-19 related expenses.
 It incurred about $600 million in additional costs that included higher wages for warehouse workers and bonuses for store employees in the quarter and about $1.5 billion in such expenses in the prior quarter.